 \section{Abstract}

-We revisit Visual Autoregressive (VAR) models through the lens of an iterative-refinement framework.
-Rather than viewing VAR solely as next-scale autoregression, we formalise it as a deterministic forward process that constructs a Laplacian-style latent pyramid, paired with a learned backward process that reconstructs it in a small number of coarse-to-fine steps.
-This view connects VAR to denoising diffusion and isolates three design choices that help explain its efficiency and fidelity: refining in a learned latent space, casting prediction as discrete classification over code indices, and partitioning the task by spatial frequency.
-We run controlled experiments to quantify each factor’s contribution to fidelity and speed, and we outline how the same framework extends to permutation-invariant graph generation and to probabilistic, ensemble-style medium-range weather forecasting.
-The framework also suggests practical interfaces for VAR to leverage tools from the diffusion ecosystem while retaining few-step, scale-parallel generation.
+We reinterpret Visual Autoregressive (VAR) models as iterative refinement models to identify which design choices drive their quality–efficiency trade-off.
+Instead of treating VAR only as next-scale autoregression, we formalise it as a deterministic forward process that builds a Laplacian-style latent pyramid, together with a learned backward process that reconstructs samples in a small number of coarse-to-fine steps.
+This formulation makes the link to denoising diffusion explicit and highlights three modelling choices that may underlie VAR’s efficiency and sample quality: refinement in a learned latent space, discrete prediction over code indices, and decomposition by spatial frequency.
+We support this view with controlled experiments that isolate the contribution of each factor to quality and speed.
+We also discuss how the same framework can be adapted to permutation-invariant graph generation and probabilistic medium-range weather forecasting, and how it provides practical points of contact with diffusion methods while preserving few-step, scale-parallel generation.